 It is important to begin work on a bus accident claim as soon as possible to allow a proper investigation while evidence is available.
 In cases against local government bus operators, a notice of a claim is required within 180 days (six months) of the accident.
 Therefore, it is important to work with an experienced bus accident law firm that has the resources to investigate an accident and prepare a compelling case for compensation for your injuries.

 If you or a loved one has been seriously injured in a bus accident in Indiana, you should speak to a bus accident lawyer at Craig, Kelley & Faultless as soon as you are able.
 Allowing us to review your case and set the legal process in motion within the first two weeks after your accident can lay the foundation for building a persuasive case for compensation.

-Who Is at Fault in A Bus Accident?
+Who Is at Fault in A Bus Crash?

 - Photograph and measure the accident scene and secure any videotape evidence of the accident.

 - Locate all witnesses and obtain their statements.